glycerine/rpc25519/README.md

 	// ServerAddr host:port of the rpc25519.Server to contact.
 	ServerAddr string

+	// optional.
+Can be used to have suggest that the
+	// client use a specific host:port.
+NB: For QUIC, by default, the client and
+	// server will share the same port if they are in the same process.
+	// In that case this setting will definitely be ignored.
+	ClientHostPort string

+	// Who the client should contact
+	ClientDialToHostPort string

-	// false means TLS-1.3 secured. true here means do TCP only.
+	// TCP false means TLS-1.3 secured. true here means do TCP only; with no encryption.
 	TCPonly_no_TLS bool

+	// UseQUIC cannot be true if TCPonly_no_TLS is true.
+	UseQUIC bool

 	// path to certs/ like certificate directory
 	// on the live filesystem.
 If left